SandraRudeloff/Framework_Food_Safety/content/Framework Cards/Food Supply Network.md

 Category:
   - traceback data
   - logistic data
-Linked_to_Framework?: false
+Linked_to_Framework?: true
 ---
 Food Distribution Networks are structured as nodes and links representing the flow of food from production to end-consumer consumption.
 These networks are essential for [[8 (Source Estimation)|tracing]] contaminations back to their sources.
-Before it is actually used, the ability of a network structure to support accurate source identification (traceability) should be measured @lu.etal2019
+Before it is actually used, the ability of a network structure to support accurate source identification (traceability) should be measured [@lu.etal2019]

 Because exact, fine-grained data on subnational supply networks of food commodities are often not available, trade structures may also be modeled based on production locations, population centers, and storage and transport infrastructure.